iclr-blogposts/2026/_posts/2026-04-27-sampler-eval-trilemma.md

 ## Introduction

 Sampling from unnormalized energy potentials is a key problem in probabilistic inference, statistical physics, and molecular dynamics.
-In recent years, deep generative modeling approaches for sampling has been investigated in diffusion samplers, adjoint Schrodinger bridge sampler [cite], as well as generative flow networks and normalizing flows.
+In recent years, deep generative modeling approaches for sampling has been investigated in diffusion samplers<d-cite key="liu2025adjoint"></d-cite> as well as generative flow networks<d-cite key="towardsunderstandinggflownets"></d-cite> and normalizing flows<d-cite key="schopmans2025temperatureannealed"></d-cite>.
 These models aim to learn a generative model distribution $q_\theta(x)$ that approximates a known unnormalized density.
 For instance, in molecular dynamics, the energy potential $U(x)$ of molecular conformations is known analytically in closed-form, and we aim to sample the Boltzmann distribution $p(x) \propto \exp(-U(x))$.
 Mode discovery, possibly by generalizing from known modes to efficiently discover new modes, is a critical aspect to evaluate in neural samplers, because traditional MCMC methods can mix poorly for rugged, high dimensional densities.

 There are two main approaches for evaluating how well a sampler matches the target distribution: data-free, and data-driven.
 In data-free sampler eval, we only have the target unnormalized density, and consider metrics like KL divergence, kernelized maximum mean discrepancy, and Stein discrepancy.

 In data-driven sampler eval, we have access to additional data about $p$ beyond its unnormalized density.
 For example, synthetic eval settings can be constructed with a known number of modes and locations, which can be used to count how many modes neural samplers recover.
 In molecular dynamics, molecules like alanine dipeptide (~20 atoms) and chignolin (~200 atoms) are deeply understood with known modes.
-For more complex molecules, experimental observables such as X can be used for evaluation [cite bioemu], but this can conflate sampler evaluation with misalignments between the target potential's model of reality and actual reality.
+For more complex molecules, experimental observables such as protein folding stability can be used for evaluation<d-cite key="doi:10.1126/science.adv9817"></d-cite>, but this can conflate sampler evaluation with misalignments between the target potential's model of reality and actual reality.
 For example, we might sample the target potential perfectly, but still fit observables poorly, because the target potential is imperfect with respect to reality.
 In other cases, for instance molecules that are less well understood, samplers may be evaluated using reference MCMC samples used as a "gold standard".
 However, it can be unclear how accurate these reference MCMC samples are, especially for target densities that are highly challenging to sample.
 In the most challenging sampling problems with no prior knowledge, data-driven eval faces a "catch-22" situation where we need trustworthy samples to evaluate whether our samples are trustworthy, making it difficult to self-bootstrap off the ground.

 While data-driven eval is valuable, the upsides of data-free sampler eval are appealing.
 In an ideal world where data-free sampler eval worked perfectly, research on neural samplers could be performed in gym-like environments with little overhead for supporting a huge diversity of target potentials, like with virtual environments or video games in reinforcement learning research.
 These considerations motivate asking how well data-free sampler eval could work.